jremick/ms-apps-browser-switcher/README.md

 3. If any other application is active for more than 5 seconds, the default browser is set to Edge.
 4. The script uses `SetUserFTA` command to change the default browser.
 Ensure you have the necessary permissions to change file type associations.

-### Note
+### Notes

-The `SetUserFTA` command and its functionality are not included in the script.
+1. The `SetUserFTA` command and its functionality are not included in the script.
 Ensure you have this utility available and adjust the paths as needed.
+2. Microsoft added a setting to Outlook (probably Teams soon as well) to set hyperlink open preferences (choices: system default browser or Edge).
+For this script to work as expected, you'll want to set this to the system default browser.

 ## Compiling into a Standalone Executable for Windows 11